 Rain in parts of Punjab, Haryana

-Rain lashed many parts of Punjab and Haryana, bringing down the mercury by a few notches, the meteorological department here said on Wednesday.
+Chandigarh: Rain lashed many parts of Punjab and Haryana, bringing down the mercury by a few notches, the meteorological department here said on...

 Chandigarh: Rain lashed many parts of Punjab and Haryana, bringing down the mercury by a few notches, the meteorological department here said on Wednesday.